duttrohan0302/accio-batch12/17. 28-04-2022/class.md

 - slice(start, end) => slice extracts a part of a string and returns the extracted part in a new string, end position is not included
 - substring(start, end) => Similar to slice, but substring cannot accept negative values
 - substr(start, length) => Similar to slice, but substr's second argument is the length

+### String Methods cont.
+- replace
+  - replace() method does not change the string it is called on
+  - replace() method returns a new string
+  - replace() method only replaces the first match